-A journalism school graduate of San Diego State College (now University), Jim's 40+ years of experience include also -- print journalist, freelance writer, newspaper and magazine editor, photographer, publisher, media rep., public relations account executive, corporate p.r. director, writer's association executive and mentor to other writers, and authors .
+A journalism school graduate (Bachelor of Arts -- B.A.) of San Diego State College (now University), Jim's 40+ years of experience include also -- print journalist, freelance writer, newspaper and magazine editor, photographer, publisher, media rep., public relations account executive, corporate p.r. director, writer's association executive and mentor to other writers, and authors.

 Jim has written and/or edited for several publications and news services, including the San Diego (College) Daily Aztec Newspaper (reporter & managing editor), S.D.
 Evening Tribune (reporter), Baptist Press (International) News Service (photos/features editor), Rocky Mountain Baptist Newspaper (editor), National Writers Club (executive director) & Authorship Magazine (editor).

-He holds the Master of Religious Education Degree from Golden Gate Seminary in Mill Valley, CA. As a Navy Veteran he served on destroyers and as a Seabee photo-journalist in Vietnam during that conflict.
+He holds the Doctor of Philosophy (Ph.D.) in Biblical Studies from Newburgh (IN) Theological Seminary, and the Master of Religious Education Degree from Golden Gate Seminary in Mill Valley, CA. As a Navy Veteran, he served on destroyers and as a Seabee photo-journalist in Vietnam during that conflict.